omnetpp/cmake/README.md

 Some benefits include:

-* CMake's wide usage for C/C++ projects
+- CMake is widely used for C/C++ projects
 - Convenient user interfaces available for configuring builds
 - Solid dependency handling, both *internal* and *external*
 - More accessible syntax compared to Makefiles

-@thor's motivation for forking this into a dedicated repository was primarily:

-* Limit the build approach to one interface rather than the default two with OMNet++
-* Allow easy integrate into other editors than Eclipse, such as JetBrains CLion or Visual Studio Code
+- Several IDEs support the CMake build system
-* Try to make it work for the OMNeT++ 6.0 preview release
+- Support OMNeT++ 6.0 preview releases (by @thor)

 Caveats
 -------